-In our last post, Simpplr Features that Matter: Smart Search, we discussed what high-level capabilities are necessary in an intranet search tool and its importance to prevent intranet failure.
+In our last post, Simpplr Features that Matter: Smart Search, we discussed what high-level capabilities are necessary in an intranet search engine tool and its importance to prevent intranet failure.
 In this post, we want to expand on how search is critical to driving higher intranet employee engagement, describe several use cases, and dive deeper into Simpplr’s Smart Search.

 How is Simpplr’s Smart Search different?

 When we designed our intranet search capability, we first focused on understanding user behavior.
 We learned that users are programmed to find information either through their homepage experience or directly through the search navigation.
 We took this knowledge and implemented this into our intranet design and search development.
-Rather than take an “off-the-shelf” approach to search, we’ve purpose-built and tuned our search algorithms specifically for intranet use cases.
+Rather than take an “off-the-shelf” approach to search, we’ve purpose-built and tuned our search engine algorithms specifically for intranet use cases.

-6 key requirements for your intranet search
+6 key requirements for your intranet search engine

 Based on our research and understanding of user behavior, we believe there are six requirements that your intranet search needs in order to keep engagement high and intranet effective.

 We already mentioned that we’ve built our search from a user’s perspective, not something that we just took off the shelf.
-From a technical point of view, Simpplr is powered by Elasticsearch and we’ve put AI-backed intelligence into its search algorithms to provide users more relevant search results.
+From a technical point of view, Simpplr is powered by Elasticsearch and we’ve put AI-backed intelligence into its search engine algorithms to provide users more relevant search results.
 The underlying algorithms built into search include all sorts of AI approaches including contextual search, fuzzy search, spelling correction, phonetic search, stemming, auto-complete, and more.
 As a result, search helps users search and retrieve the most relevant results in the most efficient way.

 Simpplr’s Smart Search incorporates behavioral data such as sites and people you follow or belong to, previous searches, and content you have engaged with (such as liked, favorited, commented).
 Simpplr’s search will prioritize results based on behavioral data.
 Because Simpplr is an inherently social system, Simpplr’s search is able to take popularity into account as it returns search results.